- Adolescent (13 to 18 Years)

 - Anorexia Nervosa in Children

-Anorexia nervosa (AN) is eating disorder that is a form of self-starvation.
-A child or teen with AN has abnormally low body weight, a distorted body image, and an intense fear of gaining weight.
+Anorexia nervosa is an eating disorder that is a form of self-starvation.
+A child or teen with anorexia has abnormally low body weight, a distorted body image, and an intense fear of gaining weight.

 ADHD is a behavior disorder marked by inattention, impulsivity, and, in some cases, hyperactivity.